user

 Maven is a build tool that uses a POM (project object model) to help build processes through plugins.
 It’s not unlike how MSBuild helps with C#, or MAKE with C/C++, or even npm/Grunt and JavaScript.

 A POM is the core of a project’s configuration in Maven.
-It’s an XML file containing info about the project, configuration details, and default values for most projects.
+It’s an XML file containing:

-Maven projects are then published to a Maven Repository, which is essentially like a web-based file share.
+Maven projects are then published to a Maven Repository, which is basically like a web-based file share.
 There are index files in Maven repositories that list what projects and versions are stored in the repository, as well as metadata files that describe what each project is.

 Adding Maven to your Jenkins is just as simple as adding any other plugin.
 Simply install the Maven plugin in Jenkins.
 This will add a “Build” section to your projects where you can specify exactly what to execute.